 The questions for this quiz come from the instructions you are now reading.
 The quiz includes questions about the following examples:

 The team leader communicates with that team’s “Scorekeeper” throughout the Summit day.
 The team treasurer communicates with that team’s “Banker” during the day.
 The scorekeepers correct exams, give points for certain activities and answer questions for the students.
-The Summit Bankers disburse Summit currencies to the teams, make loans, collect import tariffs and sell Long Term Investment Coupons.
+The Summit Bankers disburse Summit currencies to the teams, make loans, collect import tariffs and sell Long-Term Development Project Coupons.

 Coming: Summit Training Video 9